ThibaudVH/spotify-api-exploration/README.md

 ## playlist_uploader.py
 This script will upload a playlist to Spotify based on a csv containing track informations (track name, track artist). you must specify the --name of the playlist and --file containing the track informtion when running the script.

+## add_currently_paying.py
+This script will take a playlist name as an argument and add the currently playing track in spotify to this playlist, if found in the user's playlists.
+This script will not create the playlist if not found.